I Want It That Way: Legacy

 "I Want It That Way" became one of the Backstreet Boys' signature songs and one of the most praised songs by the group.
 Rolling Stone listed Backstreet Boys at number one on their Readers' Poll: The Best Boy Bands of All Time, writing that "the five-piece scored several huge hits, but their 1999 smash 'I Want It That Way' is a genre-transcending classic".
 While listing the 10 biggest boy bands from 1987 until 2012, Billboard placed the band at number two, writing, "They tallied up six Hot 100 top 10 hits including well-loved tunes like 'I Want It That Way' and 'Quit Playing Games (with My Heart)'.
 "I Want It That Way" was also placed at number two on Complex list of The 30 Best Boy Band Songs.

 The song was listed at the top of many lists that included the band's best songs.
 Bill Lamb of About.com ranked the song at the top of the list, writing that "Even Backstreet Boys detractors sometimes admit this single is a gorgeous pop ballad.
 The quintet's pure singing skills often set them apart from pretenders to the boy band throne."
 Emily Exton of VH1 chose the song, among twenty, as the best Backstreet Boys song, writing that, "It doesn't take weeks of phoning Carson Daly to know that this the 1999 monster smash is the quintessential modern pop ballad, propelling the genre and the state of the boy band into the 21st century.
 There's call and response, human emotion, and allusions to fire even Charli XCX can't resist."
 Danielle Sweeney of TheCelebrityCafe.com also listed "I Want It That Way" at number one, calling it "Quite possibly the greatest pop song of all time.
 If not, it's at least BSB's greatest song of all time."
 The song was ranked number 10 on MTV/Rolling Stone list of the "100 Greatest Pop Songs of All Time" in 2000.
 VH1 listed the song at number three on "The 100 Greatest Songs of the '90s", and number 61 on 100 Greatest Songs of the Past 25 Years in June 2003.
 Blender ranked at number 16 on their 500 Greatest Songs Since You Were Born list.
 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".
+In 2021, Rolling Stone listed the song at number 240 in its revised list of the "500 Greatest Songs of All Time".
 In November 2021, the music video reached one billion views on YouTube, joining Guns N' Roses "November Rain", Nirvana's "Smells Like Teen Spirit", 4 Non Blondes' "What's Up?", The Cranberries' "Zombie", and Whitney Houston's "I Will Always Love You" as a small handful of 1990s songs to surpass that mark.